NetworkBlockDevice/nbd/doc/netlink-proto.md

 # The NBD Netlink Control Protocol

+NOTE: this documentation is AI-generated and still needs review.
+Use with caution.

 ## Introduction

 The NBD kernel driver provides a netlink-based control interface that allows userspace